aldebaran/qibuild/doc/tutos/advanced/using_a_cross_toolchain.rst

   toolchain.cmake

-The purpose of toolchain.cmake file is to tell cmake where the cross-compiler is (we do not want to use the host’s compiler), and to tell cmake that it should not look for libraries in the host system (say, find boost in /usr/include/boost), but in the syroot of the cross toolchain (ie we want to find boost in ctc/sysroot/usr/include/boost)
+The purpose of toolchain.cmake file is to tell cmake where the cross-compiler is (we do not want to use the host compiler by definition), and to tell cmake that it should not look for libraries in the host system (say, find boost in /usr/include/boost), but in the syroot of the cross toolchain (ie we want to find boost in ctc/sysroot/usr/include/boost)